 After spending a few hours exploring the prison, we stopped in another local pub for lunch.
 Jay finally got his fish and chips and I ordered one of their famous “pies.”
 Mine was stuffed with cheese and spinach and sweet potatoes.
 Delicious!

 On our way to the Museum of London, we happened upon Aldersgate Street and found the plaque that commemorates where John and Charles Wesley converted to Christianity.
 Our pastor did a sermon series on the history of the Methodist church earlier this year, so it was amazing to see the spot that influenced our church’s heritage!!
 (And yes, we totally sent this picture to our pastor too)

 The museum was right around the corner, and free to get in!
 We wandered around for two hours before heading back to the hotel.
 I must have completely forgot to take a picture of our dinner (and therefore completely forget where we ate), so all I’ve got to wrap up this post is the British candy I bought on the way home hehe.

 Our trip on the Eurostar train and our first day in Paris is coming up next!
+On to Part 3!